Few things are more nerve-wracking than putting a house up for sale.

 To answer that, you need to know these three things:

-• The typical duration of each stage in the home selling process
+- The typical timeline of each stage in the home selling process

 That’s what we’re going to discuss.